aptdnfapt/OliveOwl/README.md

 ```
 For other systems (like Arch, macOS with Homebrew, or manual install), see the [Gum installation guide](https://github.com/charmbracelet/gum#installation).

+**Important:** It's recommended to use the latest version of `gum` available from the official Charm repository (as shown above) or other official installation methods.
+Older versions might have bugs (e.g., issues with multi-line input handling).
+Ensure your package manager is configured to pull the latest version from the Charm source if applicable.

 *Note: `bat` might be called `batcat` on some systems (like Debian/Ubuntu).
 If so, you might need to create a symlink `sudo ln -s /usr/bin/batcat /usr/local/bin/bat` or adjust the script.*

 ## Installation